hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 ---

-A `key_vault_kms` block supports the following:
+A `key_management_service` block supports the following:

-* `enabled` - (Optional) Whether to enable Azure Key Vault key management service.
-The default is `false`.

-* `key_id` - (Optional) Identifier of Azure Key Vault key.
+* `key_vault_key_id` - (Optional) Identifier of Azure Key Vault key.
 See [key identifier format](https://learn.microsoft.com/en-us/azure/key-vault/general/about-keys-secrets-certificates#vault-name-and-object-name) for more details.
 When Azure Key Vault key management service is enabled, this field is required and must be a valid key identifier.
 When `enabled` is `false`, leave the field empty.

 * `key_vault_network_access` - (Optional) Network access of the key vault Network access of key vault.
 The possible values are `Public` and `Private`. `Public` means the key vault allows public access from all networks. `Private` means the key vault disables public access and enables private link.
 The default value is `Public`.